-Here’s my background in terms of language – my mother tongue is Filipino, I have learned English since pre-school and I took Dutch classes for 15 months.
+Here’s my background in languages – my mother tongue is Filipino, I have learned English since pre-school and I took Dutch classes for 15 months.
 I speak these languages everyday but none of them really ever bothered me so much with grammatical cases.

 So what are grammatical cases?
 I leave you to Mr. Wikepedia to answer that.
-This much I know, the Spanish language uses genders (like the Dutch het/de), the German language use gender and four cases.
-The Russian language uses Cyrillic, has gender and use six cases!!!
+This much I know, Spanish language uses genders (like the Dutch het/de), German uses gender and four cases.
+The Russian language uses Cyrillic, has gender and uses six cases!!!
 And I have only learned (barely) three cases – the easiest is nominative and the two other, which have almost sent me to a nut house, are prepositional and accusative.

 Here’s the short story when constructing a proper Russian sentence.
 You have to know your pronoun and your verb of motion, proper preposition, gender of the word, etc.

 Here is an example which I have understood clearly today:

 дети (subject) идут (verb) в (prepositional) школу (noun). они (pronoun) будут (verb) делать (verb) уборку (noun) в (prepositional) школе. (noun)

 Translation: The children are going to school.
 They are going to clean the school.

 In the example below, you basically have to ask the following questions: